 Video: Meniere’s, Tinnitus, Ringing of the Ears driven by Mold?

-I personally suffered for 7 years with Meniere’s symptoms [ I am nowcompletely free of Meniere’s disease ].
+I personally suffered for 7 years with Meniere’s symptoms [ I bo longer suffer from the symptoms of Meniere’s disease].
 During the absolute worst period of suffering I searched for mold in my house.
 It was the rainy season in Japan where I lived and at that time of year the moisture is incredible.

 I found a huge patch of mold behind a set of drawers very near where my head would be while I slept.
 I immediately set about cleaning the mold and as a result very quickly brought on a violent vertigo attack.